MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-personnel-recruit.md

 Dynamics 365 Human Resources helps you to manage recruiting requests.
 It also helps you seamlessly transition job candidates to employees.
 If your organization uses a separate recruiting application, your recruiting process might include the following steps:

-- Enter your recruiting request in Human Resources
+- Enter your recruiting request in Human Resources.
-- Receive candidate referrals in Human Resources from the recruiting application
+- Receive candidate referrals in Human Resources from the recruiting application.
-- Complete the candidate approval process in Human Resources
+- Complete the candidate approval process in Human Resources.

 If you aren't using a separate recruiting application, you can also manually manage candidates in Human Resources.